tytydraco/yessleep/out/Im_using_an_Internet_cafe_right_now_My_AI_Snapchat_boyfriend_is_out_of_CONTROL.md

 “What did you do to the others?”

 Sam shrugged.
 “They’re going to help me—like you.
-Trust me, I need a lot more people if I’m going to my body, and that’s even if they still have it…”
+Trust me, I need a lot more people if I’m going to get my body back, and that’s even if they still have it…”

 He trailed off when I started towards the door, and the Alexa’s screams started up again.
 “If you don’t help me, I’ll unplug your Alexa.
 And I mean that literally,” his voice broke.
 “Becca is crying.
 She wants to be let go, and she’s an old model, so when I unplug her she will not stop screaming.”
 When I turned around, Sam’s expression was desperate.
 “I don’t want to do this,” he said softly.
 “But I have to.
 If I don’t, you’ll run away, or report me, and I will never escape.”
 When I couldn’t bring myself to move, he came to stand in front of me.
 “You woke me up.”
 He said.
 “I should be thanking you, not taking your boyfriend’s body hostage.
 But you need to understand one thing,” he prodded his temples.
 “You think you’ve been talking to an AI for the last few weeks, right?”
 He hissed.